 Candidates must meet the following criteria:

-A: The candidate must be or must have been a resident of a southeastern state (WV, MD, KY, VA, TN, NC, GA, SC, or AL) for at least five (5) years (except for At-Large Angler of the Year).
+A: The candidate must be or must have been a resident of a southeastern state (WV, MD, KY, VA, TN, NC, GA, SC, AL or other southern states by exception subject to the unanimous vote of the selection committee) for at least five years.

 C: The candidate must be of good character and reputation.